-Are you looking to hire voice talent in different languages?
+Are you looking to hire multilingual voiceover translation services?
 Do you know where to begin, how to prepare?

 If these are questions you’ve asked yourself, you are not alone.
-Looking for the right voiceover for your project can be daunting, especially if you need to find ones in various different languages.
-You’d think that doing a Google search would be a good starting point, but you’ll soon realize that there are too many search results to sift through and most of them are not straightforward enough to help you hire voice talent.
+Looking to hire a voice actor or video dubbing services for your project can be daunting, especially if you need to find ones in various different languages.
+You’d think that doing a Google search would be a good starting point, but you’ll soon realize that there are too many search results to sift through and most of them are not straightforward enough to help you hire voiceover talent.
 So, let’s start with what preparations to make first.

-When you start contacting voice talents, you’ll be asked a few questions.
+When you start contacting voiceover translation services providers, you’ll be asked a few questions.
 Below is a checklist of information you’ll want to have to make the hiring process more efficient.

 1. Do you have a script?

-2. Which languages do you need the voiceovers for?
+2. Which languages do you need the voiceover translation services for?
 Do you need a specific accent or variant of a language?

 3. What will the voice recording be used for?